In Summer 2012, Queen Mary started recording staff sexual orientation as part of our commitment to equality and diversity.

 Why do we need this information?

-We want to gather data which will enable us to measure the representation, progression, recruitment and retention of lesbian, gay, bisexul and transgender (LGBT+) staff within the workforce.
-This information will also help us to identify any obstacles within organisational structures or procedures for LGBT+ staff, and modify these accordingly to promote equality of opportunity.
+We want to gather data which will enable us to measure the representation, progression, recruitment and retention of lesbian, gay, bisexul and transgender (LGBTQ+) staff within the workforce.
+This information will also help us to identify any obstacles within organisational structures or procedures for LGBTQ+ staff, and modify these accordingly to promote equality of opportunity.

-It’s difficult for QMUL to ensure that our policies, procedures and services are functional and accessible if we have incomplete data on the number of LGBT+ staff at universtiy.
-As a result, we encourage all staff to disclose information on sexual orientation, including heterosexual staff, and staff who identify outside of the LGBT+ community.
+It’s difficult for Queen Mary to ensure that our policies, procedures and services are functional and accessible if we have incomplete data on the number of LGBTQ+ staff at universtiy.
+As a result, we encourage all staff to disclose information on sexual orientation, including heterosexual staff, and staff who identify outside of the LGBTQ+ community.

 Queen Mary wants to promote an environment where staff can be happy and comfortable in expressing themselves at work.
 Part of this may include an employee’s sexual orientation.